 A notable example is the existence of inflation, which essentially is the percentage of value that fiat money loses every year due to the increase in the money supply.

 When the increase in money gets out of hand, like in the case of Venezuela or Zimbabwe, hyper-inflation comes to place and the country’s currency loses most of its value in just months.

-This can’t happen with Bitcoin since in Bitcoin the creation of money is not controlled by anyone.
+This can’t happen with Bitcoin because in Bitcoin the creation of money is not controlled by anyone.

 Bitcoin has a hardcoded monetary policy that cannot be violated, and that makes it a form of money protected from the manipulation that fiat money is subjected to.

 This hardcoded monetary supply is illustrated by the 21 Million coins supply cap of Bitcoin, and is enforced through the Bitcoin block reward, which is an algorithmically determined amount of Bitcoin that is generated every block (about 10 minutes.